danpla/dpscreenocr/doc/manual.md

 ### Windows

+The recommended way to install dpScreenOCR on Windows is through Microsoft Store.

-The [dpScreenOCR website][] provides an installer and a ZIP archive.
+Alternatively, the [dpScreenOCR website][] provides an installer and a ZIP archive.
 The latter doesn't need installation: unpack it anywhere and run dpscreenocr.exe.
 Both versions are identical.
-In particular, the ZIP variant is not a so-called [portable application][]: it stores its configuration and other files in [the same directories][Program files] as the installer version.
+In particular, the ZIP variant is not a so-called [portable application][]: it stores its configuration and other files in
+[the same directories][Program files] as the installer version.

 [Portable application]: https://en.wikipedia.org/wiki/Portable_application